Skip to main content

 Amy Duguay, MEd, BS

-Amy Duguay joined Southern New Hampshire University as an academic advisor in 2014.
-She moved to her current position in 2023.
+Amy Duguay joined Southern New Hampshire University in 2014 as an academic advisor and earned a nomination for the SNHU Advising in Excellence Award.
+She then moved to her current position in 2023.

-Prior to SNHU, Duguay worked at Colby-Sawyer College as the internship coordinator.
+Prior to SNHU, Duguay worked at Colby-Sawyer College as an internship coordinator.

-Duguay earned her MEd in Psychology and Counseling from Springfield College and her BS in Sport Management from Colby-Sawyer College.
+Duguay earned her MEd in Psychology and Counseling from Springfield College and BS in Exercise and Sport Sciences from Colby-Sawyer College.

 Stacey Pippenger